7 Reasons Science Hates Your Child’s Smartphone

 There are plenty of awesome presents you can buy your kids for the holidays, but scientists agree — smartphones are a rotten choice.
 Sure, staring at a screen isn’t great for adults (and for kids, it can be doubly damaging) but it’s not just about the screen time.
-Smartphones also interfere with a child’s sleep cycle when he or she needs it most, and can distract children from their schoolwork.
+Smartphones also interfere with a child’s sleep cycle when they need it most, and can distract children from their schoolwork.
 Together, the studies suggest that an iPhone is a terrible Christmas present.

 Smartphones Can Mess With Your Kid’s Sleep Cycle